 Download a copy of this chart here!

-The overall goal of any loyalty program is to offer rewards that your end-users perceive as valuable.
+The overall goal of any loyalty or referral program is to offer rewards that your end-users perceive as valuable.

 Because a B2B company functions differently than a B2C in many ways, its loyalty program rewards require different considerations.